ExplicITConsulting/set-outlooksignatures.com/features.en.md

 **Simulation mode** allows content creators and admins to simulate the behavior of the software for a specific user at a specific point in time, and to inspect the resulting signature files before going live.

-**SimulateAndDeploy**¹ allows to deploy signatures and out-of-office replies to Outlook Web¹/New Outlook¹ (when based on Outlook Web) **without any client deployment or end user interaction**, making it ideal for users that only log on to web services but never to a client (users with a Microsoft 365 F-license, for example).
+**SimulateAndDeploy**¹ allows to deploy signatures and out-of-office replies to Outlook on the web¹/New Outlook¹ (when based on Outlook on the web) **without any client deployment or end user interaction**, making it ideal for users that only log on to web services but never to a client (users with a Microsoft 365 F-license, for example).

 **SimulateAndDeploy**¹ allows to deploy signatures and out-of-office replies **without any client deployment or end user interaction**.
 Signatures are saved to the mailbox as roaming signatures (Exchange Online mailboxes only) and are also made available for the [Outlook add-in](/outlookaddin) (all Exchange mailboxes).